heroicrelics.org

 Power to Explore cites 1951 as the STT's date of construction, although other sources indicate that its construction started in 1954 and that the first static firing in it took place in 1956.
 These dates seems more reasonable because a 1951 construction date would pre-date the Redstone Test Stand.

 It has also earned a place in the Historic American Engineering Record.
-The main page itself looks rather boring, but be certain to click the drawings and photos icons in the upper left of the page.
+The main page itself looks rather boring, but be certain to click the photos and drawings icons in the upper left of the page.

-Fittingly, the Block I Saturn Static Test stage (SA-T) is displayed next to the Static Test Tower, after having undergone 31 static test firings in the stand.
+Fittingly, prior to its destruction the Block I Saturn Static Test stage (SA-T) was displayed next to the Static Test Tower, after having undergone 31 static test firings in the stand.

 Some additional information about the Static Test Tower can be found in Historic Properties Report: Redstone Arsenal, Alabama with the George C. Marshall Space Flight Center.